AvinandanBose/JavaGeneric/README.md

 </ul>

-<h3> Note: As language Java is based on OOP based , java.lang.Object is the root of the  class hierarchy, and we can create any object of Object class and every class we create or predefined gets instantiated under Object class , hence Object class is Super class of every class. </h3>
+<h3> <i>Note: As language Java is based on OOP based , java.lang.Object is the root of the  class hierarchy, and we can create any object of Object class and every class we create or predefined gets instantiated under Object class , hence Object class is Super class of every class. </i> </h3>